-The Financial Status Report and Forecast to June 30, 2021 currently anticipates forecasted deficits of \$14.3 million for the tax-support budget (General Revenue Fund) and \$12.4 million for Transit.
+The Financial Status Report and Forecast to August 31, 2021 currently anticipates forecasted deficits of \$16.6 million for the tax-support budget (General Revenue Fund) and \$10.6 million for Transit.

 COVID-19 continues to cause shortfalls in the General Revenue Fund, Transit, Utility funds and Special Operating Agencies (SOAs). \$61.2 million of COVID-19 financial impacts were built into the 2021 Budget.
-An additional \$23.6 million in COVID-19 financial impacts have been identified in this report, resulting in an estimated total \$84.8 million financial impact.
+An additional \$23.1 million in COVID-19 financial impacts have been identified in this report, resulting in an estimated total \$84.3 million financial impact.

-The Financial Stabilization Reserve Fund can be used to cover the forecasted shortfall in the General Revenue Fund (Schedule 7), if necessary.
+The Financial Stabilization Reserve Fund will be used to cover the forecasted shortfall in the General Revenue Fund (Schedule 7), if necessary.
 Entering 2021, the Financial Stabilization Reserve Fund was prudently positioned to respond to the ongoing financial uncertainties associated with the ongoing pandemic.
-To this end, this report also contains a recommendation concerning usage of the Financial Stabilization Reserve Fund should the General Revenue Fund report a deficit at year-end.
-This recommendation is administrative in nature and is requested on an annual basis.